If Jesus Rose from the Dead, then (#6) the Women Would Have Known It First

 • It was Magdalene and Aunt Mary.

-Who followed Joseph of Arimathea to see where Jesus had been laid in Matthew 27:61?
+Who followed Joseph of Arimathea to see where the body of Jesus was laid in Matthew 27:61 and Mark 15:47?

 • Magdalene and Aunt Mary.

-Who does Mark list as being at the cross in Mark 15:40?
+Who does Matthew and Mark list at the cross in Matthew 27:56 and Mark 15:40?

 Hopefully, that will help clear up some of the confusion when one comes to reading about the women and their part in the resurrection story.
 It may also give you a greater appreciation for Aunt Mary and her prevalent role.

-But let’s now return to our purpose.
+But let’s now return to our purpose of the key role women played in the resurrection account.
 The women, first of all, were no small part of the life of Jesus.
 They were following Him from town to town and sacrificially providing for Him.
 Here is Luke’s account:

 Here we find two more names: Joanna and Susanna.
 They are listed here because Jesus had cured them of demons and disease.
 Joanna is listed as one of the women who is found testifying of the risen Jesus to the skeptical disciples.
 (Luke 24:10)

 We don’t know the background of Mary Magdalene.
-What we do know, however, is that Jesus healed her of seven demons.
-If the number seven is taken literally or figuratively, they had completely consumed her.
+What we do know, however, is that Jesus healed her of seven demons, as we just read above.
+Whether the number seven is taken literally or figuratively, they had completely consumed her.
 But then Jesus touched her life and she was made whole.
 Her subsequent dedication to Him is found throughout His final days and resurrection.

 But Magdalene, who had followed them, was left standing outside the tomb, weeping deeply.
 And as she wept, she stooped to look into the tomb again and saw two angels, one at the head where Jesus had lain and one at the feet.
 They asked her why she was weeping and she said that it was because they had taken away the Lord’s body and she didn’t know where it was.
 Poor Mary, so filled with grief, eyes so full of tears, a heart so deep in pain.
 Maybe this is why it appears as if she didn’t even recognized them as angels.
 Her world was turned upside down.
 Her heart, no doubt, was wrenched and her world in complete turmoil… until, someone behind her asked: “Who are you seeking?”